foclair/eclair/README.md

 Now Eclair is installed, and a button with 'Eclair!' should have appeared in QGIS.
 Clicking this button should open a panel below the 'layers' panel, on the left of the user interface.

 ### Using Eclair
-Eclair has several sheets, each of which are described below.
+Eclair has several panels, each of which are described below.
-For all sheets, the functions of buttons that are in *italic* are not yet implemented.
 Eclair often opens windows to report on the processing status.
 These windows have to be closed before being able to continue using the QGIS interface.

-Currently, point- and areasources are implemented in etk, and gridsources are added very soon.
 Sources can either have direct emissions, where the emission of each substance is known for a source.
-If the amount of emissions is not known, but the activity of the source is known (for example the energy demand for heating), an activity rate and emission factors can be imported to specify emissions.
+If the amount of emissions is not known, but the activity of the source is known (for example the energy demand for heating), an activity rate and emission factors can be imported to estimate emissions.

 #### DB Settings
 Here you choose which database to edit.
 Every time the plugin is started, a database has to be chosen or created.
 When creating a new database, it is now **obligatory** to give a name ending in ".gpkg" (this will likely change in next update).
 If you receive an error message stating "ModuleNotFoundError: No module named 'etk'", make sure that you opened the version of QGIS connected to your OSGeo4W installation (as QGIS could be installed twice, once as stand-alone and once as part of OSGeo4W).
 The executable of the program connected to OSGeo4W can be found in `OSGeo4W/bin/qgis-ltr-bin`.
 Always use this version of QGIS when working with Eclair.

-#### Import
+#### Import emissions
+**TODO decide where to store templates for users**

+Eclair can import four types of sources:
+- point sources,
+- area sources,
+- grid sources,
+- road sources.

 Template files that show what structure import files should have are located in
 ```
 /data/proj9/A-konsult/Västra_Balkan_luftmiljö_2022_2270_10.3/06_Underlag/ETK_Templates
 ```
+The import files are Excel files which can have a number of sheets.
+Codesets (such as GNFR, NFR and SNAP) and their activity codes (such as 1.A.3.b) are set in sheets "CodeSet" and "ActivityCode".
+These apply to all source types.
+The parameters used for point, area and grid sources are set by sheets "EmissionFactor", "Timevar", "PointSource", "AreaSource" and "GridSource".
+The parameters used to estimate emissions from traffic are set by the sheets "VehicleFuel", "Fleet", "CongestionProfile", "FlowTimevar", "ColdstartTimevar", "RoadAttribute", "TrafficSituation", "VehicleEmissionFactor" and "RoadSource".

 It is recommended to first validate your file, before importing it.
-Validating your input file means that Eclair will try to import it, but keeps track of all errors if the import file misses data.
+Validating your input file means that Eclair will try to import it, but keeping track of all errors if the import file misses data.
-If you try to directly import an input file that has missing data, you will only get 1 error for each missing cell in the file, and the import routine will be aborted.
+If you try to directly import an input file that has an incorrect format, you will only get the first error in the file, and the import routine will be aborted.
 However, if you are sure that your input file has the correct format, you can import it directly without validation.
 For both import and validation, you can choose which sheets of the file you want to process.

-Note that if you want to import activities or activity codes for sources, these activities or activity codes have to either be defined in a previous import, or in the same file.
+If you want to import activities or activity codes for sources, these activities or activity codes have to either be defined in a previous import, or in the same file.
 It is not possible to import sources which specify rates for activities that are not defined yet.

-Required columns for areasources are: facility_id, facility_name, source_name, geometry and timevar, where the geometry of the polygons is in WKT format (see template).
-Required columns for pointsources are: facility_id, facility_name, source_name, lat and lon.
+Activity codes have to be unique; one code cannot be used for multiple codesets.

-Optional columns for pointsources are: timevar, chimney_height, outer_diameter (of chimney), inner_diameter, gas_speed, gas_temperature[K], house_width and house_height.
-All physical parameters should be specified in SI units (m, m/s and K).
+Almost all columns in the import template are required, but point sources have a few optional columns: `timevar`, `chimney_height`, `outer_diameter` (of chimney), `inner_diameter`, `gas_speed`, `gas_temperature[K]`, `house_width` and `house_height`.
+These physical parameters have to be specified in SI units (m, m/s and K).

-Each source should have a unique combination of source_name and facility_id.
-The same facility_id cannot be used for different facility names.
-If you import a source which has a name and facility_id that already exist in the database, this source will not be **duplicated** but its parameters will be **updated**.
+Each point and area source needs to have a unique combination of `source_name` and `facility_id`.
+The same `facility_id` cannot be used for different `facility_name`s.
+If you import a point or area source which has a `source_name` and `facility_id` that already exist in the database, this source will not be **duplicated** but its parameters will be **updated**.
+Grid sources have a unique `source_name`; importing a file with a grid source name that already exists in the database will update the source, not duplicate it.
+Road sources on the other hand are **not** updated; importing the same import file twice will lead to duplicated road segments in the database.

-Direct emissions for a substance are specified by create a column 'subst:PM10', where PM10 is taken as an example.
-The implemented substances are:
+Direct emissions for a substance are specified by create a column `subst:PM10`, where the substance 'PM10' is taken as an example.
+The unit of direct emissions is set by `emission_unit`.
+The substances implemented in Eclair are:

 | abbreviation | name substance |
 | :-- | :-- |